jgfitzgerald/fa-chatbot/src/ui/README.md

 1. Navigate to the `ui` directory.
 2. Run the frontend using the command `serve` or `yarn start`
 3. Your chatbot webpage will be hosted on `localhost:3000`

+---

+## Acknowledgements

+The frontend for this project is built upon the foundation of the [`chat-bubble`](https://github.com/dmitrizzle/chat-bubble) framework, which provides a simple and lightweight solution for creating chat interfaces, and is liscensed under the MIT liscense.
+The framework was developed by [dmitrizzle](https://github.com/dmitrizzle).

+For more information about the `chat-bubble` framework, please visit the [GitHub repository](https://github.com/dmitrizzle/chat-bubble).